pppiyo/pppiyo/README.md

 🌱  YL is.. currently learning **Advanced Data Store, Software Architecture, Distributed System, Plotly & Dash**

-⚡  Fun fact: "pppiyo" comes from an anime character -- a cute little bird which in emergency will evolve into a phoenix to protect its friends.
+⚡  Fun fact: "pppiyo" comes from an anime character.
+It's a cute little bird which in emergency will evolve into a phoenix to protect friends.

 ✨  Hope you will enjoy my software product one day :grin: